Reactions to the 2004 Madrid train bombings: Psychological

 Using the Emotional Climate Scale, the dominant personal emotions in response to 11 March were sadness, disgust, anger, and contempt.
 The most intense reaction was sadness rather than fear.
 These negative emotions declined after two months.
 According to a study with 167 participants, some people experienced post-traumatic growth.
 Mostly women experienced post-traumatic growth, especially if they were indirectly exposed to the attack.
 The emotional state of fear of those days in Madrid was the basis for a scientific work which showed the association between emotional states of fear and premature rupture of membranes at term.

 Popular culture

 In October 2004, the Spanish pop singer Luz Casal released her album "Sencilla Alegría", which included a song dedicated to the victims of the terrorist attack.
 Four years later, the popular music group La Oreja de Van Gogh released their album A las cinco en el Astoria with a song titled "Jueves", that served as a remembrance to this incident.

 Also in 2004, Antonio Soto-Mesa commissioned composer Francisco Estévez to write Canto de Vida y Esperanza, homenaje las víctimas 11-M which was premiered by Quinteto Soto-Mesa, a prestigious student group.

+Author Jaime Rubio Hancock remarks that, unlike the humor based on the September 11 attacks or the humor about ETA actions, practically no jokes circulated about the 2004 attacks.

+Rubio proposes that, in this case, there was no hegemonic medio discourse directing the emotions of the public.

+The contradictory theses about the authors channeled the public humor towards satire of the government response and it was expressed in varied media instead of folk jokes.